sdgilley/read-letters/README.md

 1. Extract the text from scanned images
 1. Create a document with image / text next to each other

+## Prerequisites

+* Create a [Computer Vision resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesComputerVision) in the Azure portal to get your key and endpoint.
+After it deploys, click **Go to resource**.

+    * You will need the key and endpoint from the resource you create to connect your application to the Computer Vision service.
+Add your key and endpoint as environment variables as shown below.
+    * You can use the free pricing tier (`F0`) to try the service, and upgrade later to a paid tier for production.

+* Create the following environment variables to be accessed when you run the Python script:
+    * `COMPUTER_VISION_ENDPOINT` - the endpoint you created from the OCR Quickstart
+    * `COMPUTER_VISION_SUBSCRIPTION_KEY` - the key you created from the OCR Quickstart

+* Install the following libraries for `read-letters.py`:

+    ```console
+    pip install --upgrade azure-cognitiveservices-vision-computervision
+    pip install pillow
+    pip install PyGithub
+    ```

+* Install the following libraries for `create-doc.py`:

+    ```console
+    pip install python-docx
+    pip install docx2pdf
+    ```

 ## Extract text from images

 First, run `read-letters.py` to read the text from the images.
 This creates a .txt file for each image file in the given directory.